 The government has commissioned Public Health England (PHE) to review the impact of COVID-19 on BME people and other groups following signs of disproportionate impact.
 Separately, NHS England and NHS Improvement are also creating an urgent plan to address equality and diversity issues arising from the pandemic and the response to it.
 With other unions, MiP is seeking clarification about the scope and detail of the review and the action plan.
 It is vital that analysis leads to urgent action now.

 Personal Protective Equipment

+As it is now becoming more widely available, staff testing will need to be managed carefully and sensitively by managers.
+Policy leads will brief national staff side about testing next week.
 A test for immunity is also in rapid development so that it can be used with healthcare staff when ready.

 School and nursery closures